realworldocaml/book/book/guided-tour/README.md

-Note that in OCaml, function arguments are separated by spaces instead of by parentheses and commas, which is more like the UNIX shell than it is like traditional programming languages such as C or Java.
+Note that in OCaml, function arguments are separated by spaces instead of by parentheses and commas, which is more like the UNIX shell than it is like traditional programming languages such as Python or Java.

 The preceding example also happens to be our first use of modules.
 Here, `Float.of_int` refers to the `of_int` function